Abhinav-92/Attendance-Management/README.md

 -> make a separate python virtual environment or use the default one already installed on your machine

+-> run "pip install -r requirements.txt" inside \Attendance-System-Using-Face-Recognition directory

--> Run python manage.py runserver inside \Attendance-System-Using-Face-Recognition directory to run the project
+-> Run "python manage.py runserver" inside \Attendance-System-Using-Face-Recognition directory to run the project

 ->For Manager